CiberTurtle/Music-Player/README.md

 	"startingVolume": 10, // The starting volume in increments "volumeIncrements": 10, // The max volume
 	"tickTime": 1.0, // Time between ticks
-	"volumeUpKey": "OemPlus",
+	"throttleWhenUnfocused": true, // Caps fps when the windown is not active/focused "volumeUpKey": "OemPlus",
 	"volumeDownKey": "OemMinus",
 	"pauseKey": "Space",